 Thousands of years ago, corn from the Americas traveled to Asia and became much denser and higher in gluten.
 Now back in the Americas.

 Separate Asian corn from other corns by 200 yards to prevent kernel cross-mixing.
-Stalks are short (three to five feet), but branch into five stalks from one root center, all bearing short ears.
+Grow separate from other corns.
+Standard corn growing protocols.
+Takes about 2-3 months to maturity.
+Stalks are short (three to five feet), but branch into as many as five stalks from one root center, all bearing short ears.

 Hard kernels of Asian corn must be boiled to 20-30 minutes to become edible.